lumbermixalot/ScriptEvent_Transpiler/README.md

 ## Requirements
 - Python3
-- Antlr4.8 runtime for Python3:
+- Antlr4.12 runtime for Python3:
-  - pip install antlr4-python3-runtime
+  - pip install antlr4-tools
   - OR
-  - python -m pip install antlr4-python3-runtime
+  - python -m pip install antlr4-tools
+  - For more details (in particular for Windows: https://github.com/antlr/antlr4/blob/master/doc/getting-started.md)

 ## How To Use